eliemoutran/HackTM-CTF-2020-Writeup/The dragon sleeps at night/README.md

 ...as the dragon obliterates you with a hurricane of fire.
 Game over
 ```
-Then I remembered that there is 2 more functionalities `Go home` and `Storage`, now if you go to the `Storage` you can leave your weapon there as shown below:
+Then I remembered that there are 2 more functionalities `Go home` and `Storage`, now if you go to the `Storage` you can leave your weapon there as shown below:
 ```
 -------------------------------
 Storage for up to (1) sword.